 Spoiler alert: This post contains minor spoilers for 40 films, which are listed in the caption for the video.

-Burger Fiction recently created the supercut above, highlighting some of the best jump scares of the past 40 years.
+Burger Fiction created the supercut above, highlighting some of the best jump scares of the past several decades.
 The YouTube video pieces together short clips from a mix of both horror and non-horror films.
-Scenes from The Exorcist III (1989), Jaws (1975), Halloween (1995), Carrie (1976), Friday the 13th (1980), and Scream (1996) made the cut, as did newer but just as effective moments from Insidious (2010) and Paranormal Activity 2 (2010).
+Scenes from The Exorcist III (1989), Jaws (1975), Carrie (1976), Friday the 13th (1980), and Scream (1996) made the cut, as did newer but just as effective moments from Insidious (2010) and Paranormal Activity 2 (2010).

-If you frighten easily, you may not want to watch this at work, or alone.
+If you frighten easily, you may not want to watch this one with the lights on.

 A version of this story ran in 2016; it has been updated for 2022.

 Looking for a new movie to watch, or at least a movie that's new to you?
 Mental Floss's new book, The Curious Movie Buff: A Miscellany of Fantastic Films from the Past 50 Years, offers behind-the-scenes details and amazing facts about some of the greatest movies of the past half-century.
 And it's available now at your favorite place to buy books, or online right here.